 Patrick teaches undergraduate and graduate courses on Accounting (Principles and Intermediate), Business Data Communications, Object-Oriented System Development in Java, Management of Information Systems, Information Systems Auditing and Control, and Information System Security and Assurance at Virginia Tech.
 Prior to that, he has taught undergraduate courses related to Information Systems, Decision Support Systems, e-Commerce and e-Business at the University of Michigan and National University of Singapore.

-His research interests focus on the design and development of novel information technologies --- information retrieval, data mining, text/web mining, business intelligence techniques --- to support better business information management and decision making.
-He has published more than 130 refereed journal and conference papers.
-His research has appeared (or will appear) in journals such as Information Systems Research, Journal of Management Information Systems, IEEE Transactions on Knowledge and Data Engineering, Information Systems, Communications of the ACM, Information and Management, Journal of the American Society on Information Science and Technology, Information Processing and Management, Decision Support Systems, ACM Transactions on Internet Technology, Pattern Recognition, IEEE Intelligent Systems, Journal of Informetrics, Information Systems Frontiers, Journal of Computer Information Systems, Pattern Recognition Letters, International Journal of e-Collaboration, and International Journal of Electronic Business.
+His research interests focus on the design and development of novel information technologies --- information retrieval, data mining, text analytics, social media analytics, business intelligence techniques --- to support better business information management and decision making.
+He has published more than 150 refereed journal and conference papers.
+His research has appeared in many premier IT/IS/OM journals such as Information Systems Research, Journal of Management Information Systems, Productions and Operations Management, IEEE Transactions on Knowledge and Data Engineering, Information Systems, Communications of the ACM, Information and Management, Journal of the American Society on Information Science and Technology, Information Processing and Management, Decision Support Systems, ACM Transactions on Internet Technology, ACM Transactions on Management Information Systems, Pattern Recognition, IEEE Intelligent Systems, Journal of Informetrics, Information Systems Frontiers, Journal of Computer Information Systems, Pattern Recognition Letters, International Journal of e-Collaboration, and International Journal of Electronic Business.

-His text mining research (ranking function discovery for search engine optimization, question answering on the Web, text summarization, etc.) has been cited more than 3000 times (h-index 32, i10-index 70) according to Google Scholar.
+His research has been cited more than 4400 times (h-index 38, i10-index 82) according to Google Scholar.
 His research on financial fraud auditing using automatic textual analysis has been mentioned numerous times in different online and news media (including Richmond Times, CFO magazine).
+His research on product defect discovery from social media has been featured in New York Times.
 His research has been funded by five NSF grants, one PWC grant, and one KPMG grant.
-Recently, he has started several new research projects, such as assessing the success, value, quality, and innovation in knowledge communities, strategic actions and firm performance in digital industries, financial fraud detection using text mining techniques, capital market research using automatic textual analysis, business value and analytics of social media, and E-Business success and quality metrics.
+Recently, he has started several new research projects, such as assessing the success, value, quality, and innovation in knowledge communities, crowdfunding, open innovations, firm disclosures in social media, healthcare analytics, competitive intelligence analytics, financial fraud detection using text mining techniques, capital market research using text analytics, product defect analytics, social media monitoring for crisis management, adverse event detection and mitigation, and E-Business success and quality metrics.